JovanyOlmos/backint/README.md

 ## Get started
 ### Configuration
 Inside `config` folder you can find a configuration php file.
 All settings framework can adjusted by this file.

+#### Folder structure
+Once downloaded please add a folder called `api-models` inside `server` folder.
+Add another folder called `interfaces` on root.
+Create your APIModel and Interface Objects on their respective folders.

 #### URL
 Standard route on Backint is `backint\` that means you can access to the server using the route: `https://my-domain.com/backint/some-route`.
 If you want to change this route you must edit `ROUTE_INDEX` with your new route.